Nonlinear functional regression by functional deep neural network with kernel embedding: Proof of Main Results

 \subsubsection{Proof of Theorem \ref{approxrate2}}

-\begin{proof} [Proof of Theorem \ref{approxrate2}] Since in this case the domain of the target functional is only a Gaussian RKHS, roughly speaking, the first error in the proof of Theorem \ref{approxrate1} vanishes, and only the last two error terms remain for the final result with the balance on the choice of $d_1$.
-Denote the mapping $V_{d_1}: (\RR^{d_1},|\cdot|) \to (\Xi_{d_1},\|\cdot\|_{L_2(\mu)})$ as
+{\bf Proof}.
+In this case, the domain of the target functional is already a Gaussian RKHS.
+As a result, we can use the error decomposition with only the last two error terms considered in Theorem \ref{approxrate1}, with a focus on balancing the choice of $d_1$.
+Specifically, by denote the mapping $V_{d_1}: (\RR^{d_1},|\cdot|) \to (\Xi_{d_1},\|\cdot\|_{L_2(\mu)})$ as